-Brief Summery and 4 Important Lessons to Learn from the Book of Esther
+Brief Summary and 4 Important Lessons to Learn from the Book of Esther

 I am a massive fan of this story about Esther.
-If you’ve not read it in a while, You can read it here.
+If you’ve not read it in a while, you are on the right article.

 Here are four main lessons I’ve learned from the story of Esther.

 1. God has a program for you.

 Esther was given a royal post not just by chance but because of a motive.

 It reminds me of one of my favorite verses.
 Proverbs 16:9, ” In a man’s heart, he plans his path, and the Lord will decide his actions.”

 God did not commit a mistake in the place He’s got you today.
 We’ve spent way too much time looking for what God desires us to go or thinking we should be somewhere else instead of waiting for God to work in our lives where we are in the present and waiting for something better to arrive.

 2. Sometimes, you’ll have to defy common sense and go against the advice of others or even what you’d like to do to follow the plan of God.

 Esther had to go to the King even though she was not granted permission.
 It could have resulted in immediate and untimely death for her, considering it was against the law to speak to the King.
 Esther’s reply: “If I perish, I will die!”